Summary

 Political positions

-In 2014, Casey released a new report on income inequality in Pennsylvania and urged Congress to close the income gap by raising the minimum wage, extending unemployment insurance, and increasing funding for early education.[39][40][41]
-He has said he believes that the United States has not exhausted its options to stop foreign countries from flooding the country with steel supplies, and that he wanted the Trump administration to defend nuclear power in Pennsylvania.[42]
+In 2014, Casey released a report on income inequality in Pennsylvania and urged Congress to raise the minimum wage, extend unemployment insurance, and increase funding for early education.[36][37][38]
+He has said he believes that the United States has not exhausted its options to stop foreign countries from flooding the country with steel supplies, and that he wanted the Trump administration to defend nuclear power in Pennsylvania.[39]

-In 2024, Casey introduced two bills aimed at lowering consumer prices.
-One was the Shrinkflation Protection Act, which would prevent companies from selling smaller sizes of product without lowering prices.
-The other was the Price Gouging Prevention Act, which would empower the Federal Trade Commission and state attorneys general to take action against “grossly excessive price increases”.[44]
+In 2024, Casey introduced the Shrinkflation Protection Act, which would prevent companies from selling smaller sizes of product without lowering prices, and the Price Gouging Prevention Act, which would create a federal ban on “grossly excessive price increases”.[42]

 Education